 The Cambria Community Healthcare District (the District), was organized in 1947, under the authority of section 3200, et. seq., of the Health and Safety Code of the state of California.
 The District is a public, tax and fee supported special district in the county of San Luis Obispo, California.
-The District provides advance support ambulance service for the area, which includes the communities of Cambria, Harmony, San Simeon, and outlying areas north to the Monterey County line.
+The District provides advance life support ambulance service for the area, which includes the communities of Cambria, Harmony, San Simeon, and outlying areas north to the Monterey County line.
 Under an agreement with the County of Monterey, the District also provides ambulance service in the Monterey County Coast zone.

-In addition to ambulance service, the District owns a professional medical building, a portion of which is leased to healthcare organizations.
 The District's mission is to improve the health of district residents by providing emergency services, enhancing access to care, and promoting wellness.
 The District is governed by a five-member board of directors.
 The Administrator manages the day-to-day operations of the District in accordance with the policies and procedures established by the board of directors.
 The board of directors meets each month.
 Meetings are publicly noticed and citizens are encouraged to attend.
 An annual budget is approved by the board of directors.